kenblu24/RobotSwarmSimulator/doc/source/guide/install.rst

 Development Installations
 =========================

-If you intend to contribute to RobotSwarmSimulator, you should follow the :doc:`installation guide for development </devel/install>` instead.
+If you intend to contribute to or modify RobotSwarmSimulator, you should follow the :doc:`installation guide for development </devel/install>` instead.

 .. button-ref:: /devel/install